Deutschland sucht den Superstar season 8: Controversies

 The Hamburger Morgenpost questioned whether RTL misquoted DSDS Top 10 candidate Anna-Carina Woitschack.
 In an interview, Anna-Carina was quoted as saying "It was cut together all wrong.
 I never said that I hate Sarah - but on the contrary, I do not hate Sarah Engels.
 That is what I said.
 But it was cut this way by RTL, because it looks good for the show."

 RTL received a statement from the Office of Public Safety stating that Sebastian Wurth was not allowed to participate after 10 pm.
 RTL was also fined €15,000 for the incident.

-The Hamburger Morgenpost questioned whether the liveshows were actually live broadcast.
+The Hamburger Morgenpost questioned whether the live shows were actually live broadcast.
 In the third "Mottoshow", Marco Angelini slipped up in his performance and forgot to sing at the correct time.

 Pietro Lombardi's brother posted nude picture of Sarah Engels after she used Pietro's cell phone to talk to girls.
 The hardcore fans of Pietro Lombardi told his brother Marco about this and he was not happy about this.
 So, he decided to take "revenge".
 Pietro's brother also wrote "Everyone knows how cheap Sarah Engels is.
 She is sneaky.
 A liar."

 DSDS host Marco Schreyl mixed up the phone numbers for candidates Zazou Mall and Marco Angelini.
 A camera shot of Marco Angelini showed him enraged towards the lens.
 A reporter for the Hamburger Morgenpost, who was present, reported there were chaotic scenes shortly before the end of the recording.
 Dieter Bohlen mentioned the mistake and Marco Schreyl replied that "It could be made easier for the host".
 RTL decided that no candidate would be eliminated and the final show has been pushed back a week and is now scheduled to air on 7 May.

 On the sixth Mottoshow, Sarah Engels had two wardrobe incidents, when dancing to "Walking on Sunshine", where she began dancing too close to one of the cameras, causing two upskirts.
 This was eventually shown to the studio audience during the recap of her performance and was noted by the judges.